-Name and position Number of shares
+Name and position Number of shares(1)

-Michael W. Nall (1)
+Michael W. Nall 675,000

 President and Chief Executive Officer

-All other current executive officers as a group (3 people) (1)
+All other current executive officers as a group (5 people) 1,000,000

-All current directors who are not executive officers as a group (6 people) (2)
+All current directors who are not executive officers as a group (6 180,000

+people) (2)

-All employees, including all current officers who are not executive officers, (1)
+All employees, including all current officers who are not executive 750,000

-as a group (82 people)
+officers, as a group (72 people)

-All consultants as a group (6 people) (1)
+All consultants as a group (7 people) 50,000

-- (1) Awards granted under the Amended 2013 Plan to our executive officers and other employees, as well as consultants, are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2013 Plan, and we have not granted any awards under the Amended 2013 Plan subject to stockholder approval of this Proposal 3.
-Accordingly, the benefits or amounts that will be received by or allocated to our executive officers and other employees, as well as consultants, under the Amended 2013 Plan are not determinable. - (2) Awards granted under the Amended 2013 Plan to our non-employee directors are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2013 Plan.
+- (1) Represents stock option awards granted on April 30, 2019, which stock option awards are contingent on approval by our stockholders of this Proposal 3.
+Such stock option awards were granted pursuant the 2013 Plan, expire 10 years following the date of grant, and have an exercise price equal to the closing price of our common stock on the date of grant.
+The stock option awards granted to our non-employee directors will vest in full on the one-year anniversary of the date of grant, and the stock option awards granted to our consultants and employees, including our executive officers, will vest 25% on the first anniversary of the date of grant, and 1/48th will vest monthly thereafter. - (2) Except as otherwise provided for in this table and described in footnote 1 above, awards granted under the Amended 2013 Plan to our non-employee directors are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2013 Plan.
 However, our cash and equity compensation policies for non-employee members of the board of directors establishes the number of shares subject to initial and annual stock option awards that automatically will be granted to our non-employee directors, whereby on the last day of the month of each annual meeting, each of our current non-employee directors who is to continue as a non-employee director (and who has been serving on the board of directors for at least 6 months as of the date the Annual Meeting) will be granted an annual stock option award under the Amended 2013 Plan consisting of an option to purchase 15,000 shares of our common stock or 30,000 shares for each non-employee director who is initially elected or appointed to the board, with a one-year vesting period commencing on such year's annual meeting date.